current city of Port Jervis was once part of the still

 has been interpreted as "pumpkin field" or

-"land covered in grass."
+"red lands."
 It was in the

 of its location and waterways, which also includes the